furkanural/asdf-memcached/README.md

 Check [asdf](https://github.com/asdf-vm/asdf) readme for more instructions on how to install & manage versions.

+## ASDF options

+When installing memcached using asdf install, you can pass custom configure options with the following env var:

+- `ASDF_MEMCACHED_CONFIGURE_OPTIONS`

+For example, if you want to compile with an openssl libraries `ASDF_MEMCACHED_CONFIGURE_OPTIONS="--enable-tls --with-libssl=$(brew --prefix openssl@1.1)" asdf install memcached`

 # Contributing

 Contributions of any kind welcome!
 See the [contributing guide](contributing.md).